splunk/observability-workshop/content/en/other/1-imt/initial-setup.md

 Find your allocated IP address, SSH command (for Mac OS, Linux and the latest Windows versions) and password to enable you to connect to your workshop instance.

-It also has the Browser Access URL that you can use in case you cannot connect via ssh or putty - see [EC2 access via Web browser](#4-web-browser-all)
+It also has the Browser Access URL that you can use in case you cannot connect via ssh or Putty - see [EC2 access via Web browser](#4-web-browser-all)

 {{% notice title="Important" style="info" %}}
 Please use SSH or Putty to gain access to your EC2 instance if possible and